Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

 In reality, the riddle doesn't give us enough information to decide on a definitive answer!

-Does The Giraffe Image Contain Malware?
+Does The Llama Image Contain Malware?

-Another hoax that is doing the rounds claims that Anonymous or another hacking entity will hack any person who has a giraffe profile photo.
+Another hoax that is doing the rounds claims that Anonymous or another hacking entity will hack any person who has a llama profile photo.
 This is false, as no hacking group has access to enough information to hack the number of people using the image, let alone their bank accounts or person information.

 This is no different than someone claiming that "Anyone who has painted their fingernails red will get hacked".
 It's probably safer to have a generic animal as a profile picture than your REAL photo.
 An impossibly large group, from dozens of countries and using many different operating systems and ISPs.